 Lab Manager: Shaoying “Shawn” Qi

-Advanced Transportation Research and Engineering Laboratory
+Advanced Transportation Research and Engineering Lab

 The 60,000 square-foot Advanced Transportation Research and Engineering Laboratory (ATREL) is a unique and comprehensive transportation research, educational and testing laboratory located 15 miles from campus at CEE’s Illinois Center for Transportation in Rantoul, Ill.
 ATREL provides high-quality transportation education and research that advances technologies for airport, highway and rail systems.